New Mexico Heat Stress Emergency Department Visits by Year, Age-adjusted Rates, 2010 to 2022

 Why Is This Important?

-Over the last 71 years (1950-2021), maximum daily temperatures in New Mexico increased (data not shown).
-State land weather station data analysis using time series models reveal that high temperatures increased 0.04 degrees Fahrenheit each year during this period, for a total increase of 3 degrees Fahrenheit.
-This trend of increasing temperature is likely to continue, based on projections of the future climate of New Mexico derived from global and regional climate models with the assumption that global anthropogenic (human caused) emissions of greenhouse gases will continue to increase.
-Specifically, these climate models project the following changes in New Mexico climate over the next fifty to one hundred years: a) average air temperature will become substantially warmer by 6-12 degrees Fahrenheit (3.3-6.7 degrees Celsius) and b) there will be more episodes of extreme heat, heat waves and fewer episodes of extreme cold.
+Temperatures in New Mexico are expected to continue to rise, with a higher average temperature as well as more episodes of extreme heat and heat waves.
 As temperatures increase, the public health concern is heat-related illness.
-Anyone, regardless of age, sex, or health status may develop heat-related illness if engaged in intense physical activity and/or exposed to environmental heat, even in the dry environmental conditions of New Mexico.
-Humans maintain core body temperature in a narrow range around 37 degrees Celsius (98.6 degrees Fahrenheit).
-The normal physiologic response to rising core body temperature is to sweat and circulate blood closer to the skin surface to increase cooling.
-When heat exposure exceeds our capacity to cool and the core body temperature continues to rise, a range of heat-related adverse health effects can result.
-Although some of these signs and symptoms, such as heat-related cramps, syncope, and edema are relatively minor and readily treatable, they should be used as warning signs to immediately remove the affected individual from the exposure, in other words, get out of the heat.
-Other conditions such as heat exhaustion may progress to heat stroke, the most serious form of heat-related disease, which if untreated can result in death or permanent neurological impairment.
-The New Mexico Environmental Public Health Tracking Program (NMTracking) develops, monitors, and analyzes indicators of heat stress to document changes in morbidity and mortality over place and time due to heat, monitor vulnerable areas and New Mexico communities, and to inform and evaluate the results of local climate-adaptation strategies and, extreme heat warning systems.
-One of the heat stress morbidity indicators that is tracked are emergency department (ED) visits for heat stress.
+Anyone, regardless of age, sex, or health status, may develop heat-related illness if they are engaged in intense physical activity and/or exposed to environmental heat.
+The normal body temperature for most people is around 37 degrees Celsius (98.6 degrees Fahrenheit).
+When core body temperature rises, the body's response is to sweat and circulate blood closer to the skin surface to increase cooling.
+If heat exposure exceeds our capacity to cool and the core body temperature continues to rise, then a range of heat-related adverse health effects can develop.
+Although some of these signs and symptoms, such as heat-related cramps, fainting (syncope), and mild swelling (edema) are relatively minor and readily treatable, they should be used as important warning signs to immediately get the person out of the heat.
+Heat exhaustion symptoms include mild disorientation, fatigue, weakness, nausea, vomiting, headache, rapid heartbeat (tachycardia), and low blood pressure (hypotension) that may progress to heat stroke if untreated.
+Heat stroke is the most serious form of heat-related disease, which if untreated can result in death or permanent neurological impairment.
+The New Mexico Environmental Public Health Tracking Program (NM EPHT) develops, monitors, and analyzes indicators of heat stress to document changes in morbidity and mortality over place and time due to heat.
+EPHT also monitors vulnerable areas in New Mexico communities and informs and evaluates the results of local climate-adaptation strategies and extreme heat warning systems.
+One of the heat-related indicators EPHT monitors are emergency department (ED) visits due to heat stress.

 Definition